ducttapeprodigy/fastapi-boilerplate/README.md

 # Setup Instructions

 ## Create venv
 open a terminal in root of this repo and run:
-linux: `python -m venv ./venv` then
+`python -m venv ./venv`
+then
 `./venv/scripts/activate`
+and install all the python modules by running:
 `python -m pip install -r requirements.txt`

 ## Run the service
 from the activated venv in terminal:
 `python main.py`
 should result in output like:
 ```
 INFO:     Started server process [26616]
 INFO:     Waiting for application startup.